mkobaly/esdeploy/readme.md

 ```
 $ esdeploy --help
-usage: deploy [<flags>] <command> [<args> ...]
+usage: esdeploy [<flags>] <command> [<args> ...]

-A command-line deployment tool to version Elastic Search.
+A command-line deployment tool to version ElasticSearch.

 Flags:
-  --help  Show context-sensitive help (also try --help-long and --help-man).
+      --help               Show context-sensitive help (also try --help-long and
+                           --help-man).
+  -u, --username=USERNAME  Username to authenticate with
+  -p, --password=PASSWORD  Password to authenticat with

 Commands:
   help [<command>...]
     Show help.

   dryrun [<flags>] <url>
-    Performs a dry run listing out changes that would be made
+    Only lists out changes that would be made to ElasticSearch.

+  validate [<flags>]
+    Performs a validation of all files to ensure they are properly formatted

   deploy [<flags>] <url>
     Deploy elastic search changes

+  seed [<flags>] <url>
+    Seed elastic search with data stored in json files
 ```

 ## JS File Standard